SBiedre/Team-99/Teamwork_030824_Pokemons.md

 print("Minimum speed:", min_speed)
 print("Difference between max and min speed:", speed_difference)

-# Task 3 Filter the DataFrame to include only the Pokémon with 'Speed' >= 80.
-How many Pokémon meet this criterion?
+# Task 3 Filter the DataFrame to include only the Pokemon with 'Speed' >= 80.
+How many Pokemon meet this criterion?
 Display this DataFrame using your preferred visualization method.
 speed_above80 = pokemon_df[pokemon_df['Speed'] > 80]
 number_of_pokemons80 = len(speed_above80)
 print('The number of pokemons with speed above 80 is', number_of_pokemons80)